Why You Should Avoid Customized Software

 Off-the-shelf ERP solutions incorporate proven best practices in their process.
 It is perhaps important not to assume that your existing business process is the best.
 ERP solutions allow some flexibility for the consultant to configure the process base on users’ needs.
 It is advisable to try to use these processes instead of reinventing your own.
 At least not until you had used the ERP for some time and acquired a better understanding of the software.

 There is no ERP that can cater to every unique requirement.
 So, there may be rare cases that your best option is to customize a software from the ground up.

 Regardless of the business terms used.
-Every company perform selling, purchasing of inventory or services.
+Every company performs selling, purchasing of inventory, or services.
 Companies will need to make payment and receive payment with proper accounting.
 Some will have more complex conversion process such as manufacturing or project.

-Majority of the companies will be able to adopt these core business processes in off-the-shelf ERP solution with some modification.
+The majority of the companies will be able to adopt these core business processes in the off-the-shelf ERP solution with some modifications.

-Therefore, companies should at least consider to adopt an ERP closest to their needs and do the customization from there.
+Therefore, companies should at least consider adopting an ERP closest to their needs and do the customization from there.
 It is easier to build from a reliable business process foundation of the ERP than trying to reinvent the wheel.